 How Does That Make You Feel?

-It is a common joke that if you go to therapy, your therapist may just sit there and ask you, “and how does that make you feel?”
+It is a common joke that if you go to therapy, your therapist may just sit there and ask you, “And how does that make you feel?”
 Well, let me go even further.
 I want to ask you, “How do you feel about how you feel?”
 And with this… welcome to the world of meta-emotions.

 What are Meta-Emotions?

 Meta-emotions are the emotions that you have about your emotions.
 Okay, I know that sounds funky – hang with me here.
-For example, do you think emotions are powerful and you should base your decisions on wanting to feel emotions such as happiness and peace?
+For example, do you think emotions are powerful, and you should base your decisions on wanting to feel emotions such as happiness and peace?
 Or do you think emotions are silly and you should make decisions based solely on logic?

 We all have meta-emotions, even if we don’t know what they are.
 Most people are somewhere on the spectrum of balancing emotions and logic.
-Some people are also on more extreme sides of the spectrum, placing most of their value either on emotions or logic.
-It is my belief, that in order to be our healthiest selves, we need to honor and recognize our emotions without letting them be the only driving force.
+Some people are also on the more extreme sides of the spectrum, placing most of their value either on emotions or logic.
+It is my belief that in order to be our healthiest selves, we need to honor and recognize our emotions without letting them be the only driving force.
 For example, if logic is the driver, emotions should be our navigator, looking at the map to help us decide where to go.

 Where do my Meta-Emotions Come From?

 As I mentioned before, we all have meta-emotions.
 Often, our beliefs about feelings and emotions stem all the way back to our childhood.
 If your parent was always telling you to stop being so emotional, you may have a lot of shame associated with your emotions.
 Gender roles can also play a huge part in this.
 How many of you men have heard messages along the lines of, “Boys don’t cry” or “Don’t be a wimp.”
 Any traumatic events in our lives can also shape how we view emotions.
-For example, if we grew up in a home where conflict often led to violence, we probably would do anything we can to avoid feelings associated with conflict.
-If we never learned how to be comfortable with emotions, its common to want to stuff down any negative emotion that comes our way.
+For example, if we grew up in a home where conflict often led to violence, we probably would do anything we could to avoid feelings associated with conflict.
+If we never learned how to be comfortable with emotions, it’s common to want to stuff down any negative emotion that comes our way.
 This is also true for the opposite end of the spectrum.
-If your parents were over emotional, you may have never learned how to regulate your emotions.
+If your parents were over-emotional, you may have never learned how to regulate your emotions.

 How to Get to a Healthy Place with Emotions